The Anchor has lots of interesting alumni. Here are some of them! Click here for an archive of print editions.

 Cecelia was one of the co-founders and the first editor-in-chief of the Falmouth Anchor.
 She now lives and works in London.
 Alongside Hermione Blomfield-Smith, Cecelia founded the paper in her second year as an undergraduate and remained in charge until she left in 2016.
 After graduating from Exeter with a BA in History and Politics, Cecelia went on to earn her Master’s degree in International Journalism from City, University of London specializing as a broadcast journalist.
 Cecelia joined CNN’s London bureau as an intern in September 2017, working for 4 months on two prime time news shows.
 After her internship ended, she started working as a producer on Amanpour, the network’s leading global current affairs program presented by CNN’s Chief International Anchor, Christiane Amanpour.
 She continues to work on this team today.

 Kristýna joined the Falmouth Anchor in 2016 as a writer.
-Taking interest in the editorial positions, she worked as a sub-editor for the Opinions sections in 2017/18 before leaving for an exchange semester, after which she rejoined the team as one of the 18/19 Opinions editors.
+Taking interest in the editorial positions, she worked as a sub-editor for the opinions section in 2017/18 before leaving for an exchange semester, after which she rejoined the team as one of the 18/19 opinions editors.
 Although studying and having a healthy appetite for journalism, she did not pursue a career in this area after graduation.
 She currently teaches English in Japan and plans to return to university to study politics and international relations.